stacyshingleton/building_a_time_series_model/README.md

 ## Objectives

 Create a time series model using weather data collected from Jena, Germany from 2009-2016, that will allow the user to predict future weather trends.
 Such predictions could have a major impact on natural disasters, agricultural yield, renewable energy, or even global warming.
-Once the model is built, it will be tested and evaluated against the 2019 weather data collected from Jena, Germany.
+Once the model is built, it will be tested and evaluated against the 2017 weather data collected from Jena, Germany.

 ## The Data

 The Training Data:

-Collected from [kaggle.com](https://www.kaggle.com/kusuri/jena-climate), the training dataset contains eight years of weather data, from 2009-2016, recorded from the Weather Station at the Max Planck Institute for Biogeochemistry in Jena, Germany.
-The raw dataset has 420K+ values, with 15 columns, which has been narrowed down to the following features: temperature, air pressure, specific humidity, wind velocity.
+Collected from [kaggle.com](https://www.kaggle.com/kusuri/jena-climate), the training dataset contains eight years of weather data from Jena, Germany, from 2009-2016, recorded from the Weather Station at the Max Planck Institute for Biogeochemistry.
+The raw dataset has 420K+ values, taken every 10 minutes, with 15 columns.
+When building the model, the features were narrowed down to the following: temperature, air pressure, specific humidity, wind velocity.

 The Test Data:

-Collected from the [original source](https://www.bgc-jena.mpg.de/wetter/) of the training dataset, the test dataset contains weather data from the first 50 days of 2017, recorded from the Weather Station at the Max Planck Institute for Biogeochemistry in Jena, Germany.
-It contains the same data as the training set: temperature, air pressure, specific humidity, and wind velocity.
+Collected from the [origin source](https://www.bgc-jena.mpg.de/wetter/) of the training dataset, the test dataset contains the first 50 weather data points collected in 2017 from Jena, Germany, recorded from the Weather Station at the Max Planck Institute for Biogeochemistry.
+It has been filtered down to the same features as the training set: temperature, air pressure, specific humidity, and wind velocity.

 ## Data Analysis